isabellabates/isabellabates/README.md

 ### About Me

 I recently graduated from CU Boulder, where I double majored in **Computer Science** and **Applied Mathematics**.
-I worked as a research assistant on **GHOST**, a National Science Foundation–funded project developing cutting-edge 5G security tools to protect sensitive information and ensure user safety in potentially hostile environments.
+I work as a research assistant on **GHOST**, a National Science Foundation–funded project developing cutting-edge 5G security tools to protect sensitive information and ensure user safety in potentially hostile environments.

-My contributions included:
+My contributions include:

 * Developing **precise mathematical models** for network traffic
 * Generating **2‑D and 3‑D intuitive data visualizations**